LayerManager/layman/doc/publish-map.md

 In QGIS, you need to implement following steps.

 First, publish each layer whose data source is local ShapeFile or GeoJSON as WMS layer using [POST Layers](rest.md#post-layers) endpoint.
 Do not forget to respect supported projection (see `crs` input parameter).
-Also set `sld` parameter to layer style, otherwise the data file will be displayed with default GeoServer style.
+Also set `style` parameter to layer style, otherwise the data file will be displayed with default GeoServer style.

 In response of [POST Layers](rest.md#post-layers) you will obtain
  - `name` of the layer unique within all layers in used [workspace](models.md#workspace)